Sample Poultry Farming Business Plan Template

 This should be done to prevent the spreading of the diseases among the flock.

 1. Vaccinate Chicken at the appropriate time.
-When a new set of chickens just came into your farm, when they are transported out and back in etc, there is a need to vaccinate the flock.
-To vaccinate is to give your chicken the required vaccine.
+When a new set of chickens just came into your farm, when they are transported out and back in, there is a need to vaccinate the flock.
+To vaccinate is to give your chicken the required Vaccine.

 2. Watch out for unhealthy chicken.
-You must inspect your farm every day and see how your chickens are doing.
-When one or two of them is not
+You must inspect your farm daily and see how your chickens are doing.
+When one or two of them are not

 healthy, it’s better you know on time.
 Since you understand how your birds live and behave on good days, it’s not too difficult to tell if one of them is sick.

-If you could master all we have explained so far, you shouldn’t have much to worry about.
+If you can master all we have explained so far, you shouldn’t have much to worry about.

 Now let’s see common mistakes you have to avoid in the poultry farming business;